||July 21, 1948 at the old Miami Aquarium

 Thanks to community support and encouragement, a larger home for Snooty, the Parker Manatee Aquarium, opened in November 1993, built to house three adult manatees.

 In February 1998, as part of the Manatee Rehabilitation Network, Snooty welcomed his first pool-mate “Newton”.
-Snooty has also shared his pool with Mo, Palma Sola, Desoto Park, Salvador, Angelito, Fort Myers Baby, Passe Grille Baby , Whitaker, Muddy Baron, Little Coral, Snitch, Baby Coral , Baby Sister, Coral Lee, Little Nap, Cayman, Bolee, UPC, Dese, Brandee, Charlie, Epac, Cheeno, and Longo.
+Snooty has also shared his pool with Mo, Palma Sola, Desoto Park, Salvador, Angelito, Fort Myers Baby, Passe Grille Baby , Whitaker, Muddy Baron, Little Coral, Snitch, Baby Coral , Baby Sister, Coral Lee, Little Nap, Cayman, Bolee, UPC, Dese, Brandee, Charlie, Epac, Cheeno, Longo, Ace and Myakklemore.
 These manatees were rescued for various reasons; rehabilitated here and released back into the wild.
+(Ace and Myakklemore are still in residence at this time.)

 You may track released manatees online at www.wildtracks.org.